 I'll be doing some readings with Everyone's Child too.
 The new paperback book is perfect for book clubs and high school readers.
 It's much more affordable that the hard back.
 I still have customers who prefer the more permanent hard cover but the price on the paperback is very appealing.

 We are so excited.
 Our new book is going into production.
 We are hoping to have Good Grief!
 It's Winter! available by November.
 Keep your fingers crossed.
 We have a wonderful new publisher.
 Just saw the first proof today.
 It's going to be an adorable book.
 We'll keep you posted on the progress.
 We'll be anxious to be back in the classrooms with our new book.

-I am really sorry I haven't made an entry in such a long time.
 I am working on a book about my dog pumpkin.
 She is a rescue dog so I decided to try to write about what I think happened to her and how she got to me.
 I adore this little dog so much but if she was a stray for a time I have write that she was cold, tired, hungry and oh so frightened.
 That's a very painful thing to do.